 Read on for nine crucial things you should know about an IRS field audit so you’re prepared to handle whatever comes your way.

-There are three different types of audits that the IRS can perform.
+There are several different types of audits that the IRS can perform.
 When it comes to detail, the field audit is the most intricate and intense.

 When you get a field audit, an actual representative from the IRS will visit your home or place of business and examine your records.
 This in-person visit can make the whole process a lot more intense and much more stressful than a different form of an audit.